-- Science of Living Systems 20 (Psychological Science) or Science of Living Systems 20s (Psychological Science Seminar), generally recommended first year.
-Neurobiology track students may take either SLS 20 or another MBB elective approved by neurobiology.
-Computer Science track students take another MBB elective approved by CS instead of SLS 20.
+- Psychology 1: Introduction to Psychological Science, formerly Science of Living Systems 20, generally recommended first year.
+Neurosicence track students may take either Psy 1 or another MBB elective approved by neuroscience, and Computer Science track students take another MBB elective approved by CS instead of Psy 1.

 - Interdisciplinary Seminar in Mind/ Brain/Behavior, generally taken junior year.